 For marginal effects

-According to the conservative approach in the article, if wanting to conduct power analyses to figure out how many participants is needed for an upcoming trial, where you are planning to use prognostic covariate adjustment, predictions should be obtained from a discrete super learner identical to the one planned to use for generating prognostic scores when adjusting in the analysis when estimating the marginal effect.
+According to the conservative approach in the article, if wanting to conduct power analyses to figure out how many participants is needed for an upcoming trial, where you are planning to use prognostic score adjustment, predictions should be obtained from a discrete super learner identical to the one planned to use for generating prognostic scores when adjusting in the analysis when estimating the marginal effect.

-pred_mod <- glm(Y ~ W + A, data = dat_treat)
+ancova <- glm(Y ~ W, data = dat_notreat)

 power_marginaleffect(

-response = dat_treat$Y,
+response = dat_notreat$Y,

-predictions = preds,
+predictions = preds_anc,

-target_effect = 0.4,
+target_effect = 0.3,

 exposure_prob = 1/2